1. Introduction and history

 3. Procedures :

-EFPA has set up a 5-person Aristotle Prize Committee which includes its President, Secretary General, a member of the Executive Council (EC) and two other members, not members of the EFPA EC and appointed for 4 years, who are recognized to be leading psychologists in Europe.
+EFPA has set up a 5-person Aristotle Prize Committee which includes its President, Secretary General, a member of the Executive Council (EC) and two other members of the EFPA Board of Scientific Affairs, not members of the EFPA EC and appointed for 4 years, who are recognized to be leading psychologists in Europe.

 There should be some continuity of membership of this committee, and it should function in communication with the Scientific Committee of the next European Congress of Psychology, which might be represented on the Committee.